1.0 SOCIAL FRATERNITIES AND SORORITIES

 1.01 GENERAL DESCRIPTION Fraternities and sororities derive their recognition through an invitation from the University President to establish a chapter on the SMU campus.
 It is the continuation of that invitation that legitimizes their existence at SMU, which enables them to utilize University property to house their members, and enables the University to establish rules and regulations to govern that housing.
 In addition, fraternities and sororities draw their rights and privileges from the Student Senate through the chartered status of fraternity and sorority councils (the Interfraternity, Multicultural, National Pan-Hellenic and Panhellenic Councils).
 Specific regulations regarding recruitment and fraternity and sorority system policies are established and supervised by those councils.
-Members of the fraternity and sorority community are also expected to abide by the University's Greek Relationship Statement.
+Members of the fraternity and sorority community are also expected to abide by the University's Statement of Understanding.
 These policies shall be in accordance with the policies of the Student Code as set forth by the Student Senate and the University.
 Questions regarding fraternity and sorority system policies should be directed to the individual councils.
 The privileges afforded to the individual fraternities and sororities are equal to those of all chartered student organizations except for the following:

 1.01(a) Because sororities and fraternities are voluntary fraternal associations, their internal structure and governance are controlled by their own constitutions.

 1.01(b) May not request an appropriated budget from the Students' Association